MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

    > [!div class="mx-imgBorder"]
    > ![Select display name](media/select-display-name.png "Select display name")

-   If the Customer Insights solution does not appear in your list of solutions, select **Get Solutions from Marketplace** above the list.
+   If the Customer Insights solution doesn't appear in your list of solutions, select **Get Solutions from Marketplace** above the list.
 This will take you to Microsoft AppSource.

    In Microsoft AppSource, search for the Dynamics Customer Card and select **Get It Now**.
 It may take some time for the solution to be installed to your environment.

-3. Here you will configure the overall settings for the Customer Card add-in.
+3. Here you'll configure the overall settings for the Customer Card add-in.
 Sign in with the admin Azure Active Directory (Azure AD) account you use to configure Customer Insights.

    > [!NOTE]
    > Check that the browser pop-up blocker does not block the authentication window when you select the **Authenticate** button.